 a photo of baked pineapple casserole on a silver fork

-Serve this delicious side dish as the perfect complement to your holiday ham or Thanksgiving turkey!
-It’s a wonderful addition to Thanksgiving dinner or holiday gatherings.
+Serve this delicious side dish as the perfect complement for brunch or Church potlucks.

-If you need side dish suggestions, I would pair this slightly sweet recipe with savory flavors.
-Consider side dishes like Southern Green Bean Casserole, Caramelized Onion and Bacon Mashed Potatoes, Cream Cheese Corn Casserole or Easy Roasted Air Fryer Carrots!
+If you need side dish suggestions, I recommend pairing this slightly sweet recipe with savory flavors.
+Consider side dishes like Green Bean Casserole, Bacon Mashed Potatoes, Cream Cheese Corn Casserole or Air Fryer Carrots!

 a photo of pineapple casserole on a wooden spoon